lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 #  Security Considerations

-This specification details the process of obtaining a nonce via CMP and EST, assuming that the nonce does not require confidentiality protection while maintaining the security properties of the remote attestation protocol. {{RFC9334}} defines the IETF remote attestation architecture and extensively discusses nonce-based freshness.
+This specification details the process of obtaining a nonce via CMP, EST, and CMC, assuming that the nonce does not require confidentiality protection while maintaining the security properties of the remote attestation protocol. {{RFC9334}} defines the IETF remote attestation architecture and extensively discusses nonce-based freshness.